ZachKolbe/festigo-app/README.md

 This project will house our festival app for our complex software system project.

 ## Running the code
-- Run the testharness file which calls our API endpoints.
+- Run the testharness file located in src/edu.psu.ist which calls our API endpoints.
 The test data will be printed in the IDE terminal.
   - The testharness file calls each endpoint, one with passing parameters and one fail call (there are 17 total endpoints defined below)
   - Endpoints are defined in their related controller file